kmschoep-usgs/docker-water-auth-server/README.md

   - If using Docker Machine, use `docker-machine ip <machine name>`
 - Edit docker-compose-circlesso.env
   - Update samlAuthnRequestProviderName to be `https://<docker IP>:443/saml/`
-  - Update samlAuthnRequestEntityId to be `https://<docker IP>:443/saml/`
+  - Update samlAuthnRequestEntityId to be some unqiue ID of your choosing.
+When uploading the metadata to SSOCircle if you get an error about the entity already existing then come back and change this to another value.
   - Update waterAuthUrlServerName to be your docker IP
 - Start the WaterAuth Docker container via `docker-compose -f docker-compose-circlesso.yml up --build`
 - When the server is running, in another terminal run the following command